-- Firstly, the most noteworthy attribute of the Christmas Cactus remains one that might surprise most people.
-Secondly, that attribute is the fact that this beautiful and distinctive plant typically actually blooms during the Christmas season.
+- Firstly, perhaps the most noteworthy attribute of the fabulous Christmas Cactus remains one that might surprise most people.
+Secondly, that surprising attribute is the fact that this beautiful and distinctive plant typically actually blooms during the Christmas season.

 - However, the distinctiveness of this particular plant does not end there.
 That’s because yet another interesting fact remains concerning this remarkable species.
 As a result of evolving in its particular habitat, this particular variety of cactus grows on trees or rock outcroppings.

-- Furthermore, due to its tendency to bloom at Christmas, the genus has spread far beyond its endemic range.
+- Furthermore, due to its tendency to bloom during the season of Christmas, the genus has spread far beyond its endemic range.
 Rather understandably, it became quite popular as an ornamental plant.
 This fact holds especially true of its presence in gardens and as a houseplant.

-- Finally, only 6 known species comprise this beautiful genus.
-Additionally, all of them inhabit the same highly restricted endemic habitat range.
-Sadly, its natural habitat remains vulnerable to climate change.
+- Finally, only 6 known related species comprise this somewhat small but beautiful genus.
+Additionally, not to mention amazingly, all of them inhabit the same highly restricted endemic habitat range.
+Sadly, its natural habitat currently remains quite vulnerable to climate change.

 Christmas Cactus Physical Description

-First of all, in its natural habitat, the magnificent Christmas Cactus takes the form of a rather large shrub.
+First of all, in its natural habitat, the magnificent Christmas Cactus most commonly takes the form of a rather large shrub.
 As a result, the thick, woody base of each plant attains an average height of about 4 ft (1.2 m).
-It also typically grows quite wide in relation to its height.
+The wonderful plant also typically grows quite wide in relation to its height.

 The stems typically resemble leaf-like pads and display a beautiful dark green color.
 Much as other cacti, the plant does not produce any leaves.
-Yet, the numerous flowers appear in large numbers and a wide range of colors.
-These include yellow, white, pink, red, orange, and even purple.
+Yet, the numerous flowers appear in large numbers and a truly wide range of colors.
+These colors include yellow, white, pink, red, orange, and even purple.

-Furthermore, these beautiful blooms develop at either the tips or joints of the many stems.
-The small, delicate fruit also has a rather surprising fleshy consistency.
-Finally, the tiny black seeds of this amazing species measure less than 1 mm in size.
+Furthermore, these beautiful blooms only develop at either the tips or joints of the many stems.
+In addition, the small, delicate fruit also has a rather surprising fleshy consistency.
+Finally, the tiny black seeds of this amazing species remain extremely small, measuring less than 1 mm in size.